-To be considered for inclusion in the proxy statement relating to our 2024 Annual Meeting of Stockholders, we must receive stockholder proposals (other than for director nominations) no later than December 12, 2023.
-To be considered for presentation at the 2024 Annual Meeting, although not included in the proxy statement, proposals (including director nominations that are not requested to be included in our proxy statement) must be received no earlier than January 26, 2024, nor later than February 25, 2024, unless our 2024 annual meeting of stockholders is scheduled to take place before April 25, 2024 or after July 24, 2024.
+To be considered for inclusion in the proxy statement relating to our 2025 Annual Meeting of Stockholders, we must receive stockholder proposals (other than for director nominations) no later than December 31, 2024.
+To be considered for presentation at the 2025 Annual Meeting, although not included in the proxy statement, proposals (including director nominations that are not requested to be included in our proxy statement) must be received no earlier than February 7, 2025, nor later than March 10, 2025, unless our 2025 annual meeting of stockholders is scheduled to take place before May 8, 2025 or after August 6, 2025, in which case the proposal must be so delivered no earlier than 120 days prior to the 2025 annual meeting of stockholders and no later than (i) 90 days prior to the 2025 annual meeting or (ii) the 10th day following the day on which public announcement of the date of the 2025 annual meeting is first made by the Company.
 In addition to satisfying the foregoing advance notice requirements, to comply with the universal proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must follow the requirements set forth in Rule 14a-19 as promulgated under the Exchange Act.

-Proposals that are not received in a timely manner or in accordance with applicable law will not be voted on at the 2024 Annual Meeting.
+Proposals that are not received in a timely manner or in accordance with applicable law will not be voted on at the 2025 Annual Meeting.
 If a proposal is received on time, the proxies that management solicits for the meeting may still exercise discretionary voting authority on the proposal under circumstances consistent with the proxy rules of the SEC.
 All stockholder proposals should be marked for the attention of Secretary, Yield10 Bioscience, Inc., 19 Presidential Way, Woburn, MA 01801.